 - Is space available that meets the student’s needs?

-- Was the request made by the deadline for housing requests?
+- Was the request made in a reasonable time by the deadline for housing requests?

 - Can space be adapted to meet the needs without undue financial burden to the institution?

 - Are there other housing configurations and/or options that can achieve substantially similar results?